-Leases that transfer substantially all the benefits and risks incidental to ownership of property are
+Leases that transfer substantially all the benefits and risks incidental to ownership of property are f.
+Use of estimates

-- Significant Accounting Policies (continued) - Non-financial Assets (continued) e. - Leased tangible capital assets (continued) accounted for as leased tangible capital assets.
+- 1. Significant Accounting Policies (continued) - e.
+Non-financial Assets (continued) - Leased tangible capital assets (continued) accounted for as leased tangible capital assets.